-The Beginner Workshop is designed for individuals with little or no banding experience, and focuses on banding ethics, banding methodology, safe handling of birds and extraction of birds from mist nets.
+The Extraction Workshop is designed for individuals with little or no banding experience, and focuses on banding ethics, banding methodology, safe handling of birds and extraction of birds from mist nets.
 Participants will be introduced to molt terminology, learning to age passerines using molt limits, and the Pyle Guide (Identification Guide to North American Birds by Peter Pyle).

-Participants in the Advanced Workshop are expected to be proficient in handling and extracting birds from nets.
+Participants in the Molt Workshop are expected to be proficient in handling and extracting birds from nets.
 The workshop focuses on molt terminology, learning to age passerines using molt limits, and interpreting the Pyle Guide.
 This workshop is an excellent primer for the NABC (North American Banding Council) Bander Certification as we will cover topics in the NABC banding handbook and study guide.

 If you are interested in attending a workshop please fill out the workshop Google Form.
 Submission of the google form does not guarantee a place in the workshop.
 Space is limited, therefore priority will be given to those with opportunities to continue to utilize the skills we teach through work or volunteering.